Funded by the Euroepean Union NextGenerationEU Program MUR PNRR PNRR Italia Domani

 Mission

 The INF-ACT research program addresses pressing unmet needs of human emerging infectious diseases in both fundamental as well as in translational aspects, taking into consideration human health in a wider context including domestic and wild animals as potential disease reservoirs and environmental factors enhancing the possibility for spillover (One Health approach).
-The project is focused on three pillars addressing different research themes:
+The project is focused on five research nodes.
+Three "vertical" research nodes address different research themes:

-In addition, two transversal pillars will bi-directionally interact with the basic and translational activities of the three major pillars, in order to blend the high-profile skills recruited in the project:
+In addition, two transversal Research Nodes will bi-directionally interact with the basic and translational activities of the three major Research Nodes, in order to blend the high-profile skills recruited in the project:

 Back to top

-The INF-ACT consortium is composed of 25 research Partners from the public and the private sector from all over Italy:
+The INF-ACT consortium is composed of 25 research Institutions from the public and the private sector from all over Italy :

 Back to top